 What Goes into a Porterhouse or T-Bone

 Porterhouse and T-bone steaks are types of meat that are both cut from the short loin area of cattle.
 The T-shaped bone that the T-bone steak is named after runs through two different kinds of steak in this part of the cow.
-Both of these cuts are highly prized by steak lovers.
+Steak lovers highly prize both of these cuts.
 One side of the bone is a NY strip, second only, perhaps, to the rib-eye in terms of beef quality.
 On the other side is a tenderloin filet: extra-lean, and super tender.

 Each of these cuts is often removed from the bone and served on their own.
 It’s only when both filet and strip are left on the bone that you get a porterhouse or T-bone.